Intro - Wander Connect

 Basic Usage

-To use the Wander Connect embedded wallet, you first need to instante it:
+To use the Wander Connect embedded wallet, you first need to instante it and listen for the arweaveWalletLoaded event, which signals that the wallet API is ready:

 import { WanderConnect } from "@wanderapp/connect";